turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 Although this explanation of how the interpreter runs through the code may seem a bit too meticulous at times, it is important to inspect the code at this level of granularity so that more advanced JavaScript topics are easier to understand.
 This depicts how the JavaScript engine runs through two different phases while executing code: a creation phase and an execution phase.

-During the creation phase, the Javascript engine runs through the entirety of the code and sets aside memory for the variables and functions that it identifies (hoisting).
+During the creation phase, the JavaScript engine runs through the entirety of the code and sets aside memory for the variables and functions that it identifies (hoisting).
 Something called the `scope chain` is also initialized (more on that further down) and the value of `this` is determined for the different parts of the code.

 In the execution phase, code is interpreted and executed on a single-thread.
 This is when our variable declarations are assigned values.